Akshaye Khanna: Established actor (2001–2008)

-In 2012, Khanna starred in Gali Gali Chor Hai, an ensemble romantic comedy directed by Rumi Jaffrey, co-starring Shriya Saran and Mugdha Godse.
-It received mixed to negative reviews from critics and proved to be a major financial failure.
-Khanna then took a long sabbatical of four years from film acting.
+In 2012, Khanna starred in the ensemble romantic comedy Gali Gali Chor Hai, directed by Rumi Jaffrey and co-starring Shriya Saran and Mugdha Godse.
+The film received mixed to negative reviews and performed poorly at the box office.

+Following this period, Khanna took a hiatus from film acting that lasted several years.
+In later interviews, he stated that his absence from acting had a negative impact on his mental health, describing the period as personally difficult due to his long-standing association with performance work.

-Renewed success and recognition (2016–2024)
+Resurgence and occasional success (2016–2024)

 Khanna made his return to films in 2016 with the action cop comedy Dishoom, playing the role of the main antagonist Wagah, a bookie who targets a top batsman.
 The feature received mixed reviews from critics, but emerged successful, earning over ₹1.20 billion worldwide.
 Anna M. M. Vetticad wrote, "Akshaye Khanna manages to lend notable touches to his part, but remains a victim of an under-written role."

 Ravi Udayawar's crime thriller Mom was Khanna's first release of 2017, co-starring with Sridevi, he received critical appreciation for his performance as Matthew, a CBI officer.
 With a global revenue of over ₹1.75 billion, it emerged as a financial success.
 Kunal Guha from Mumbai Mirror wrote, "Akshaye Khanna as the intuitive crime branch inspector sticks to his lopsided expressions and is unobjectionable."
 Later that year, he starred as an investigative cop in Abhay Chopra's murder-mystery Ittefaq.
 Co-starring Sonakshi Sinha and Sidharth Malhotra, it proved to be an average grosser.
 Samrudhi Ghosh of India Today noted, "Akshaye Khanna is the star of the film.
 Whether it's his no-nonsense demeanour or smart-aleck one-liners, Akshaye is a delight to watch on screen."

 Khanna had two films in 2019.
 He played Sanjay Baru, Indian policy analyst in The Accidental Prime Minister.
 It was a moderate success.
 Ronak Kotecha of The Times of India stated, "Khanna ensures there's never a dull moment.
 Often talking directly into the camera, Khanna is quick to strike a chord with the audience, also playing the narrator."
 He next starred as the defence lawyer in Section 375 alongside Richa Chadda.
 His performance gained him a nomination for Filmfare Critics Award for Best Actor.
 The film was declared average at the box office.
 Rajeev Masand noted, "Akshaye Khanna brings a wily charm to his role as the defence lawyer.
 The film gives him some of the best lines and the grandstanding moments, and he makes a meal of it."
 Monika Rawal Kukreja states, "Khanna impresses with his intense and gritty performance in every frame, though he could have worked a bit more on his flat facial expressions."